Life at GFD

 For many of the students, this intensive, cross-disciplinary style of doing science represents a striking departure from the group meetings and weekly seminars at their home institutions.

 “You come here and are exposed to a variety of things.
 It’s eye opening, and sometimes belittling, and it makes you realize how narrowly focused you have been in your research,” said Neil Balmforth, who completed the fellowship in 1990.
-This year, he directed the program.
+He has since directed the program several times.

 Much of this learning takes place on the sun-bleached porch planks.
 Students’ pride in their environment is evident.
 They pose for photographs on the porch.
 A sketch of the porch decorates their T-shirts.
 A picture of the porch is even featured in an introductory geophysical fluid dynamics textbook, along with the description that the GFD program has “single-handedly been responsible for many of the developments of geophysical fluid dynamics.”

-The GFD program this summer received another five years of funding from the National Science Foundation and the Office of Naval Research, so the fellowship will continue to use the porch.
+The GFD program continues to receive funding from the National Science Foundation and the Office of Naval Research, so the fellowship will continue to use the porch.
 Veronis said he would not dream of departing from Walsh Cottage.
 He has even turned down opportunities to move the science fellowship to more modern, spacious quarters.